 Full Review – Weber Ranch Kettle Charcoal Grill

-Simply put, this is as versatile as one would expect a Weber grill to be.
+Simply put, this is as versatile as one would expect a Weber Kettle Grill to be.

 Most of us will never have cause for a grill this size, but if you do, this is the one to buy.
 Well made and expertly engineered it can last for a decade or two with proper care.
 Unfortunately, Weber does not have a cover that fits this model and a cover would be a must for this kind of investment, so a custom cover would be in order.